 - Mission of the organization

-- Number of concerts projected in the support year and performed each of the last two years
+- Number of concerts projected in the support year and performed or presented each of the last two years

 - Indicate the amount and type of support (general operating or project support) requested, and purpose of the request.